Myth: Intimate partner violence affects only a small part of the population.

-According to the Journal of the American Medical Association, 35% of all women who arrive at doctors’ offices or hospitals seeking emergency treatment are victims of domestic violence.
-Battering causes emotional damage and physical disability — even death.
+According to the Journal of the American Medical Association, 35 percent of all women who arrive at doctors’ offices or hospitals seeking emergency treatment are victims of domestic violence.
+Battering causes emotional damage and physical disability—even death.
 Fear of serious injury is based in fact: the most dangerous time for abused women is during a separation.
-Nearly one-half of all women murdered in the U.S. are killed by their male partners.
+Nearly one-half of all women murdered in the United States are killed by their male partners.

 Victims may be reluctant to leave for a complex set of factors, such as shame, fear of greater injury or death, degraded self-esteem, financial dependence, or concern for the abuser.
 Some women may be afraid to ask for help for fear that they won’t be believed.
 Abusive relationships are isolating by nature; often when a person is ready to leave they find themselves separated from supportive family and friends.

 Myth: Some victims ask for it by how they act.

 Studies have repeatedly shown that what a woman does or doesn’t do has no effect on reducing the violence in a relationship.
 Interpersonal violence (IPV) is about the need for power and control on the part of the abuser.
 Often abusive parties will justify their behavior by blaming their victims.

 Myth: People batter their partners because they’ve been drinking, or because the victim has been drinking.

 Alcohol and drugs are an excuse for violence, not the cause.
 Even chronic substance abusers batter when they are sober, and not all batterers are users of alcohol or drugs.